openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 Mako Template Files
 ===================

-This topic covers best practices for protecting Mako template files from XSS vulnerabilities.
+This topic covers the best practices for protecting Mako template files from XSS vulnerabilities.

-For more of a step-by-step set of instructions for converting a legacy Mako template file to be safe by default, see
+If you need to convert a legacy Mako template to be safe by default, it is recommended that you do the following:

+* First read through the following subtopics and become familiar with the current best practices.

-:ref:`Making Mako Templates Safe By Default`.
+* Next, follow the step-by-step instructions detailed in :ref:`Making Mako Templates Safe By Default`, which will often refer back to this topic.

 .. _HTML-Escape Mako by Default: